 Earlier, we had debated whether or not to visit, as we had heard such mixed reviews of Batu Caves as a tourist destination.
 Some told us it was too crowded, while others went as far as calling it a tourist trap, a name that made no sense to me, as the main Temple Cave is free to enter.
 However, we didn’t want to miss out on seeing one of the most popular series of Hindu temples and shrines outside of India.

-Also on the grounds:
+Also on the Grounds:

-Additional Information on Batu Caves:
+Additional Information and Tips for Visiting Batu Caves:

-- It is easy to get there on the KTM Komuter train, on the bus, on the monorail (and then a bus), or with a private vehicle.
+- It is easy to get there on the KTM commuter train, on the bus, on the monorail (and then a bus), or with a private vehicle.